sosacrazy126/cursorrules-architect/CONTRIBUTING.md

 - **Typing**: Use type hints where appropriate.
 - **Imports**: Organize imports according to [PEP 8](https://www.python.org/dev/peps/pep-0008/#imports).
 - **Documentation**: Include docstrings for functions, classes, and modules.
+- **Architecture**: Follow the existing architectural patterns:
+  - Use the `BaseArchitect` abstract class for new AI model providers
+  - Keep prompts and logic separated
+  - Ensure compatibility with the phase-based approach

 #### Commit Messages